juniusvariant/aricos-cashpickup-remittance/source/index.html.md

 }
 ```

-# Bank Account Remittance
+# Cash Pickup Remittance

-Our Bank Account Remittance APIs allow you to send remittances from your Aricos Account on behalf of a sender to your designated recipient.
+Our Cash Pickup Remittance APIs allow you to send remittances from your Aricos Account on behalf of a sender to your designated recipient.
 Only IDR-IDR transfers supported currently.

 <aside class="notice">
    Please note that you are unable to cancel a remittance request once it has been made.